Everyone handles graphic scores differently. It’s what makes them fun. Here’s an example of how I do it:

 The creative club Disquiet Junto passed out an assignment this week to interpret the long hidden “Design I” by club member Glenn Sogge.
 It was written in the spring of 1977.
 It’s a very straightforward graphical score.

 When first looking over a graphical score I like to get a sense of it and establish my own impression of what’s going on.
-This one is very straightforward, contains some traditional musical notation (the repeat) to give it some form.
-Has two main kinds of elements.
+This one is very straightforward, contains some traditional musical notation (a repeat) to give it some form.
+It had two graphic elements: triangles and blocks, and also a wavery line.

-It looks to me like I can use it as a kind of variable map with two sound elements over time.
+It looked to me like I can use it as a kind of variable map with two sound elements over time.
 The triangles and blocks and then a wavery line.

 For graphical scores it’s often up the performer to sort out how the visual elements influence the sounds that are made.
 And everyone approaches this differently.
 So don’t feel like my way is the only way.
 It’s the only way I did it this time on this day.